lucatume/di52/README.md

 ## Code Example

-In the application bootstrap file we define how the componentns will come together:
+In the application bootstrap file we define how the components will come together:

 ```php
 <?php